Should you require a biography, please request one from Helen using the Contact Form below;

 Middlesbrough-born soprano, Helen Bailey, enjoys a busy schedule of opera, oratorio, and recital engagements.
-She is a graduate of Royal Academy Opera, where she studied under the tutelage of Elizabeth Ritchie and Jonathan Papp, supported by the Leverhulme Trust, The Simon Fletcher Charitable Trust, a Coutts bursary, and a D'Oyly Carte scholarship.
+She currently studies with Rachel Nicholls and Paul Plummer.
+Helen is a graduate of Royal Academy Opera, where she studied under the tutelage of Elizabeth Ritchie and Jonathan Papp, supported by the Leverhulme Trust, The Simon Fletcher Charitable Trust, a Coutts bursary, and a D'Oyly Carte scholarship.

 Helen has sung for Buxton International Opera Festival, Opera Up Close, Bath Festival Opera, Blackheath Halls Opera, Kentish Opera, Ryedale Festival, The Music Troupe, Red Earth Opera, Rose Opera, Academy of Ancient Music, Opera Rara, and Pop-Up Opera.